is-void/StoryEngine/README.md

-An ongoing project made to simply the creation of stories.
+An ongoing project made to simply the creation of complex stories.
 This is very much a work in progress

 Planned features